KauzClay/docs-tap/application-accelerator/intellij.hbs.md

 1. Go to the IntelliJ menu, select **IntelliJ IDEA > Preferences** > **Tools** > **Tanzu Application Accelerator**.

-2. Configure the plug-in to either use Tanzu Developer Portal or the local server engine:
+2. Configure the plug-in to either use Tanzu Developer Portal or the local engine server:

     - **For Tanzu Developer Portal:**